 8. Sherwin-Williams Take Five SW 6513

 This periwinkle blue is a soft blend of blue and violet.
 With a touch of feminism, Take Five is calming and tranquil.
-Since it absorbs a moderate amount of light, you can paint full rooms this blue paint color.
+Since it absorbs a moderate amount of light, you can paint full rooms with this blue paint color.
 We love this for girl’s bedrooms and bathrooms.

 9. Sherwin-Williams Rainwashed SW 6211